koenderks/jfa/cran-comments.md

-# jfa version 0.6.7
+# jfa version 0.7.0

-This is a resubmission for version 0.6.7.
+This is a resubmission for version 0.7.0.
 In this version I have:

-* Added new output to one of the functions.
+* Added a new function.

 ## Test environments